 The ABC style of Cycle Counting directs a company to first break down their inventory items into the following three categories:

-… and then count them according to their category, counting “A” items more often, and “C” items less often.
-The idea behind this is that with more movement among “A” items there is a higher chance of unbalance.
+Once the items have been assigned a category, you then count them as often as needed based on their level of turnover; counting “A” items more often, and “C” items less often.
+The idea behind this method is that “A” items move more so there is a higher chance of unbalance.
 With less movement among “B” and “C” items—there is less chance for unbalance.
 Thus “A” should be counted more, and “B” and “C” less, often.
 For example—one may count “A” items monthly, “B” items quarterly, and “C” items twice a year.

 Tip:

 Like many distributors and manufacturers you may find that less than 5% of your items account for 70% to 75% transactions or dollar volume.
 Many distributors and manufacturers find their actual transaction volumes are different than what they believed them to be.
 Many times, the “noisy” items are not the profitable or most frequently moving items.
 A brief analysis of your inventory lets you focus on a much smaller number of items than the traditional Pareto 80/20 rule.
 You may also find that returns or warranty problems dramatically affect your number of transactions.
 An hour or two of analysis can show you how to save thousands of inventory handling dollars and warehouse space.
-Ask us about the special reports we have developed to help you analyze your inventory.
+We have developed special reports to help you analyze your inventory and are happy to help you implement these reports in your inventory system.

 What’s wrong with the ABC Cycle Counting Method?